GMLC-TDC/HELICS/README.md

 Additionally, our initial requirements document can be found [here](https://github.com/GMLC-TDC/specification-doc/blob/master/src/specification.md), which describes a number of our early design considerations.

-# Models, Applications, and Tools
+# Tools with HELICS support

 As a co-simulation framework, HELICS is designed to bring together domain-specific modeling tools so they interact during run time.
-It effectively tries to build on the sholders of giants by not reinventing trusted simulation tools, but instead, mearly acts as a mediator to coordinate such interactions.
+It effectively tries to build on the sholders of giants by not reinventing trusted simulation tools, but instead, mearly acting as a mediator to coordinate such interactions.
 HELICS's full power is only apparent when you use it to combine these domain-specific tools.

+Thankfully the HELICS API is designed to be minimally invasive and make it straightforward to connect most any tool that provides either a scripting interface or access to source code.
+As listed below, a growing set of energy domain tools have HELICS support either natively or through an external interface.
+We also provide a set of helper apps for various utility and testing purposes.

+We are always looking for help adding support for more tools, so please contact us if you have any additions.

+#### Power systems Tools

+* [GridLAB-D](https://www.gridlabd.org/), distribution power-flow, DER models, basic house thermal and end-use load models, and more.
+HELICS support currently provided in the [`feature/1024` branch](https://github.com/gridlab-d/gridlab-d/tree/feature/1024) which you have to build yourself as described here
+* [Griddyn](https://github.com/LLNL/GridDyn), a transmission power flow and dynamics simulator.
+HELICS support currently provided through an experimental branch.
+* [PSST](https://github.com/kdheepak/psst), a python-based unit-commitment and dispatch market simulator.
+HELICS examples are included in the  [HELICS-Tutorial](https://github.com/GMLC-TDC/HELICS-Tutorial)
+* InterPSS, a Java-based power systems simulator.

+#### Communication Tools

+* [ns-3](https://www.nsnam.org/), a discrete-event communication network simulator.
+Supported via the [HELICS fork of ns-3](https://github.com/GMLC-TDC/ns-3-dev-git)
+* HELICS also includes built-in support for simple communications manipulations such as delays, lossy channels, etc. through its built-in filters.

+#### HELICS helper Apps

+* [HELICS runner](https://github.com/GMLC-TDC/helics-runner) provides a simple way to automate configuring, starting, and stopping HELICS co-simulations.
+* [Player](https://gmlc-tdc.github.io/HELICS-src/apps/Player.html), which acts as a simple send-only federate that simply publishes a stream of timed HELICS messages from a user-defined file.
+HELICS Player is included in the HELICS distribution.
+* [Recorder](https://gmlc-tdc.github.io/HELICS-src/apps/Recorder.html), which acts a s simple received-only federate that prints out or saves messages from one or more subscribed streams.
+HELICS Recorder is included in the HELICS distribution.

 # Publications